Can't find it at UBL

 A valid LU-Card is needed to be able to borrow books.
 For all ILL and regular loans, the UBL circulation policies apply.

-Many items can be purchased online, for a reasonable fee.
-Requests for such publications will not be handled by the UBL.
+Many items can be purchased online for a reasonable fee.
+Requests for such publications will not be handled.

-The Blauer Leihverkehr is a special interlibrary loan service offered for the East Asian collections of the Staatsbibliothek zu Berlin and the South Asian collections of the Heidelberg University Library.
-Materials in the East, South, Southeast and Central Asian languages from these collections can be requested without cost through the service.
+The Blauer Leihverkehr is a specific interlibrary loan service, offered for the East Asian collections of the German Staatsbibliothek zu Berlin and the South Asian collections of the Heidelberg University Library.
+Using the Blauer Leihverkehr service, materials in the East, South, Southeast and Central Asian languages from these collections can be requested free of charge.

-Requested material will be sent to the Leiden University Library.
-You will receive a notification when the material is ready for you to pick up at the University Library information desk.
-The loan period for the borrowed items is 1 year.
+To request an item, please fill out the Blauer Leihverkehr request form.
+The items will be sent to the University Library.
+You will receive a notification as soon as an item is ready for pick-up.
+The loan period for these items is 1 year.

 For any questions about this service, please contact us by email.